udacity/cloud-developer/Image_Filter_Server/README.md

 Interfacing with AWS can be done through the terminal, which will require AWS CLI.
 Installation instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

+* To test if AWS CLI is installed, execute the following code in your terminal: `aws --version`

 ## Built With